ssanthosh2k3/Devsec-ops/README.md

 - After installing the Dependency-Check plugin, you need to configure the tool.
 - Go to "Dashboard" → "Manage Jenkins" → "Global Tool Configuration."
 - Find the section for "OWASP Dependency-Check."
+- Here don't keep the version latest, set version approx 8.x.x something otherwise you'll face the slow pipleline build and it will through the error of ```[WARN] An NVD API Key was not provided - it is highly recommended to use an NVD API key as the update can take a VERY long time without an API Key```
 - Add the tool's name, e.g., "DP-Check."
 - Save your settings.